 5 Ghost Towns That Are About 50 Miles From Bismarck

-Looking for a Halloween weekend road trip?
+Looking for a weekend road trip?
 How about experiencing 5 ghost towns that are about 50 miles from Bismarck.
 Sounds to me like some spooky good fun.
 To be honest, most of these towns will be void of anything.
 You'll be hard-pressed to even find a structure in these once-thriving communities, but in the spirit of things, it will still be fun to imagine what was.

 So, let's have a little creepy fun, and here are 5 ghost towns within 50 miles of Bismarck.

 #1 Lark, North Dakota.
 Lark is located about 10 miles west of Flasher, North Dakota.
 Roughly 50 miles from Bismarck.
 The town was located just off Highway 21 to the north.
-I know this town well (I'm using the word town loosely), I've done a lot of pheasant hunting around it in the past.
+I know this town well (I'm using the word town loosely), and I've done a lot of pheasant hunting around it in the past.
 There really is nothing left that shows any remains of the town.
 Only a couple of farms north of the highway.
-There's a couple of old structures on one of these farms.
+There are a couple of old structures on one of these farms.
 I'm not sure if they're part of the old town or not?
 I stopped by the farm a few weeks back, but couldn't find a living soul.
 According to Grant County, the city was once a thriving railway community.
 The post office was opened in 1906.
-During the height of the communities population in the early 1900s, there was a hardware store, lumber yard, a church, implement dealer, two general stores, community hall, two cream stations, a blacksmith shop, and others.
+During the height of the communities population in the early 1900s, there was a hardware store, lumber yard, a church, implement dealer, two general stores, a community hall, two cream stations, a blacksmith shop, and others.

 #2 Arena, North Dakota.
 Arena is about 35 miles northeast of Bismarck and east of the town of Wing, North Dakota in Burleigh County.
 According to Legends of America, Arena was founded in 1906 by the Patterson Land Company of Minnesota.

 #3 Freda, North Dakota.
 Very little is known about this town.
 According to Wikipedia, Freda was formed in 1910 and was another railroad town.
-Believe it or not, but Freda actually replaced an older town called Pearce, which was founded in 1906.
-The post office was later moved one mile north and the city was renamed Freda.
+Believe it or not, Freda actually replaced an older town called Pearce, which was founded in 1906.
+The post office was later moved one mile north and the city was renamed, Freda.
 The post office closed in 1975 and in 1976 only two people remained in Freda.
 Freda is located about halfway between Flasher and Shields in Grant, County.